-Only after the TOE verifies the SAD and its binding to the user, the TOE performs a digital signature operation and replies with the digital signature.
+Only after the TOE verifies the SAD, its binding to the user and to the already created transaction, the TOE performs a digital signature operation and replies with the digital signature.

 Look at a following section of the description of the indirect authentication scheme of the signers.